lojack84/SC-Controls/README.md

 # SC-Controls

+Before we start, select Code (green button above) and select download to zip, you will need the layout_SC313_exported.xml

 1) Copy SC313 XML file into Live > User > Client > 0 > controls > Mappings
 2) Open steam, select Games > Add Non Steam Game to Library > Navigate to RSIlauncher.exe
 3) Plug in or connect your steam controller